Managing Citation and Referencing in Assignments and Dissertations... and Avoiding Plagiarism

 - Submission of another student's work, whether with or without that student's knowledge or consent.

 If you are unclear about what constitutes plagiarism, please talk to a member of academic staff.
-For more information, please consult:
+For more information, including details of penalties and procedures, see:

 Working With Others: Avoiding Plagiarism